 Arctic Microbiomes: From Molecules and Microbes to Ecosystems and Health

 July 2-12, 2019, Whapmagoostui-Kuujjuarapik, Nunavik, Canada

-The International PhD School on Arctic Microbiomes will take place at the Centre d'études nordiques (CEN) research station in Whapmagoostui-Kuujjuarapik from July 2-12, 2019.
-This a unique transdisciplinary training program aims at understanding the key role of microbiomes in shaping the structure and functioning of the Arctic, including their impacts on food webs, ecosystem services, and human health.
+The International PhD School on Arctic Microbiomes takes place at the Centre d'études nordiques (CEN) research station in Whapmagoostui-Kuujjuarapik from July 2-12, 2019.
+This unique transdisciplinary training program aims at understanding the key role of microbiomes in shaping the structure and functioning of the Arctic, including their impacts on food webs, ecosystem services, and human health.

-The school will provide participants with an integrative, hands-on experience spanning a wide range of disciplines such as Arctic microbiology and molecular ecology, biogeochemistry, complex system networks, environmental optics/photonics, remote sensing and human health.
+The school provides participants with an integrative, hands-on experience spanning a wide range of disciplines such as Arctic microbiology and molecular ecology, biogeochemistry, environmental optics/photonics, astrobiology and human health.